 Formation of Adjectives from Verbs

-Adjectives can be formed by verbs by adding -an
+Adjectives can be formed by verbs by adding -an or -san.

 Numbers